Curriculum Overview - Subjects

 RE

 Every pupil has a legal entitlement to Religious Education and it is a necessary part of a broad and balanced curriculum.
-Religious Education and Collective worship at Woodmansterne recognises and values the diversity of culture, religion, language and experience of our school community, and reflects our core values.
+Religious Education and Collective worship at Woodmansterne, recognises and values the diversity of culture, religion, language and experience of our school community, and reflects our core values.
 The curriculum for Religious Education is multifaith and recognises the place of Christianity and the other principle religions in the UK including non-religious worldviews.
 Children are given rich learning opportunities to develop their knowledge and understanding of the different dimensions of religions and worldviews, and what it means to be a human being.
 It is essential that pupils understand both religious and non-religious worldviews, as this will enable them to understand more about the world around them and prepare them for their future.
 They are given opportunities to explore ethical questions, challenge stereotypes and gain knowledge about meaning, purpose and value.
 They learn about the traditions, writings and guidance offered by faith and non-faith groups.
-Wherever possible, cross-curricular links are made and children’s own experiences are brought into the classroom.
+Wherever possible, cross-curricular links are made, and children’s own experiences are brought into the classroom.
 We follow Lambeth’s agreed statutory syllabus for RE, recommended by SACRE (Standing advisory committee for RE).

 Parental requests to withdrawal from RE need to be made in writing to the Head teacher, who will arrange a meeting with the senior leader responsible for curriculum.